NVIDIA/NeMo/docs/source/nlp/entity_linking.rst

 ====================================

-Entity linking is the process of matching concepts mentioned in natural language to their unique IDs and canonical forms stored in a knowledge based.
+Entity linking is the process of matching concepts mentioned in natural language to their unique IDs and canonical forms stored in a knowledge base.
 For example, an entity linking model might match the phrase ``blood thinners`` mentioned in conversation to the knowledge base concept UID45623 anticoagulant.
 Entity linking applications range from helping automate ingestion of large amounts of data to assisting in real time concept normalization.